10 Best drawing apps for Android Tablets

 DotPic- Best for Pixel Art

-- Social Space makes Color pallate sharing and interaction possible
+5. Social Space makes color palette sharing and interaction possible.

-DotPict is a dedicated application for creating Pixel Art.
-It allows you to add and remove pixels from art, zoom in or out, change color, autosave and edit pixel art to help you develop cool designs.
-You can either use your color palletes or import custom ones from different users.
+DotPict is a dedicated application for creating pixel art.
+It allows you to add and remove pixels from art, zoom in or out, change color, autosave, and edit pixel art to help you develop cool designs.
+You can either use your color palettes or import custom ones from different users.

 Pros